opendp/dp-wizard/README.md

   - Then bump `dp_wizard/VERSION`, and add the new number at the top of the `CHANGELOG.md`.
   - Push to github; open PR, with version number in name; merge PR.
 - `flit publish --pypirc .pypirc`

+The cloud deployment is [configured](https://connect.posit.cloud/mccalluc/content/01966942-7eab-da99-0887-a7c483756aa8/edit) to update on pushes to the `cloud-deployment` branch.
+For now, this is manual.

 ### Conventions